 Dragon Fruit Season: When is Dragon Fruit in Season?

-Is Dragon Fruit in Season in November?
+Is Dragon Fruit in Season in December?

 Dragon fruit is in season in Australia in summer and autumn.
 During the summer most Australian pitaya are still developing but white flesh varieties will become available from October.
 During winter and spring most dragon fruit is likely to be imported.